ense-375-Lab-2025/ENSE-375-Lab/Lab-2/JUnit2.md

 ### 📦 Step 3: Ensure the proper JDK version.

+1. Find out what version of java you have by java -version.
-1. In the **Explorer** (left sidebar), open `pom.xml`.
+2. In the **Explorer** (left sidebar), open `pom.xml`.
-2. Ensure the maven.compiler.source matches your installed version of java.
+3. For the lab machines, ensure the maven.compiler.source matches your installed version of java.
 In the lab it is 17.
 I have seen that it sometimes is 1.7 in the pom file.

 ```xml
   <properties>